antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 An object that describes a single node in the editor.
 Each node has ten attributes:

-* `type` - type of the node, as defined in specification.
+* `type` - node type, as defined in the specification.
 * `id` - unique value assigned to the node.
-* `name` - optional field defining name of the node that is rendered to the user.
-If set, `name (type)` will be displayed, otherwise title of the node will be just `type`.
+* `name` - optional field defining a node's name rendered to the user.
+If set, `name (type)` will be displayed, otherwise just the `type` will be rendered.
-* `properties` - dictionary describing parameterized values of the node.
+* `properties` - dictionary describing the node's parameterized values.
   Every element is of type [Property](#property)
-* `inputs` - dictionary describing inputs of the node.
+* `inputs` - dictionary describing the node's inputs.
   Every element is of type [Interface](#interface)
-* `outputs` - dictionary describing outputs of the node.
+* `outputs` - dictionary describing the node's outputs.
   Every element is of type [Interface](#interface)
-* `width` - width of the node in the editor.
+* `width` - the node's width in the editor.
 * `twoColumn` - boolean value.
-  True if nodes should be divided into two columns, one consisting of parameters and input sockets and one consisting of output sockets.
+  If set to `true`, then input and output sockets are both rendered in the top part of the node and properties are displayed below.

 ##### Property

 Each property is described by an object with two attributes:

-* `id` - unique value assigned to the property.
+* `id` - unique value assigned to the property
-* `value` - actual value of the property
+* `value` - actual value of the property.

 Node having two parameters: `example_text` of value `example_value` and `example_number` of value `123` would have the following `options` value: